aman1503/Flower-Recognition-System/README.md

 # Flower-Recognition-System

-A project on deep learning using CNN to predict the class of flower.
+This project uses a Convolutional Neural Network (CNN) to predict flowers of 5 types using the flower recognition dataset on Kaggle.

+There are 5 types of flowers that are predicted and trained on:

+    Daisy
+    Dandelion
+    Rose
+    Sunflower
+    Tulip

+There are 4242 images in the original dataset.